DoctorLogicProduct/dltest/landing-pages/plastic-surgery-website-design-get-started-2.md

   component: feature-1
   component_css: feature
   img_alignment: Right
-  headline: One Place For All Your Website Conversions
+  headline: Manage Your Website Conversions In One Place
-  text: Every website lead is a chance to see a new patient, book a new consultation,
-    or connect with your existing patients.
-With Lead Generator, you can manage every conversation that comes from your website.
+  text: 'Our Lead Generator tool provides one place where you can keep track of all
+    your website conversions, whether they’re coming in via the phone, a web form, an online chat, and more.
+Giving you this power will also allow you to be alerted to new leads and have processes in place to convert a mere inquiry into a patient appointment.

+'
   img: "/uploads/Opportunities.jpg"
   class: ''
   btn: []